Robert Hope McCallum: Personal life

 McCallum travelled extensively and often.
 In 1900, he travelled around the world to study architecture and again in 1912 to visit family and friends.
 Over his lifetime, passenger logs list him as traveling to Sydney, Melbourne, Paris, the Pacific Islands, Tahiti, Palestine, Egypt, the United States, Canada, and his Mother Country (Scotland and England).

 In 1905, at the age of 40, McCallum married Henrietta (Hetty) West, who was 18 years his junior.
 They had their first child, Ivan, a year later, quickly followed by a daughter, Valerie, and another son, Bruce.

 Community and Social Life

 McCallum was active in community affairs.
 In 1893, he made an unsuccessful bid for a council seat on the Devonport Borough Council and was a long-time member of the North Shore Athletic Association.
 He was a bicycling enthusiast and a member of the Cycling Club, competing in many competitions.
 McCallum was an avid participant in lawn bowling and a member of the Devonport Bowling Club for many years.

 McCallum lived a life not without controversy and navigated various skirmishes with the police over the years.
-In 1903, he was charged with willfully permitting the use of one of his properties as a brothel and appeared in court on multiple occasions for minor infractions, including shooting at a pack of dogs, disembarking a ferry prematurely, and leaving construction equipment unattended in public space.
+In 1903, he was charged with willfully permitting the use of one of his properties as a brothel.
+He appeared in court on multiple occasions for minor infractions, including shooting at a pack of dogs, disembarking a ferry prematurely, and leaving construction equipment unattended in public space.